I am having trouble registering for a course. MINERVA gives me one of the following error messages:

 Faculty/Major Restriction: Ensure that this course is open for students in the ECE Department.
 If you are a new student, please be sure that you have declared your major on MINERVA.

-Departmental Approval Required: Please contact the department at 514-398-3943 or contact us via undergrad.ece [at] mcgill.ca (e-mail).
+Departmental Approval Required: Please contact the department via undergrad.ece [at] mcgill.ca (e-mail).
 Please remember to include your name and student ID.

 What do I do if a course is full?

 Some courses may be full before your registration date because returning students have registration priority.
-Continue to try to register as students may drop courses until the add/drop period.
-We will ensure that you find a place in the core courses that you need to take as listed in your sample curriculum except for CCOM 206 and FACC 300 which have limited enrollment.
+Continue to try to register as students may drop courses until the end of the add/drop period.
+We will ensure that you find a place in the core courses that you need to take as listed in your sample curriculum except for WCOM 206 and FACC 300 which have limited enrollment.

 A course labeled Temporarily Closed means that the department may be working on that particular section as per the request of the instructor or the timetable coordinator.
 There is the possibility that the course will remain closed for the semester.
 Please check back again soon.